This is based on opinion. Please don't list it on a work's trope example list.

 The sweeping track that plays during these scenes, and kicks off the end credit sequence, is called "Eddie's Theme" for good reason.

-In a meta example, Bob Hoskins, who portrayed Eddie Valiant, passed away at the age of 71.
+All of this tugs on the heartstrings a bit extra after Bob Hoskins, who portrayed Eddie Valiant, passed away in 2014 at the age of 71.
 Now Eddie and his brother can be together again at last.

 In a meta way, Eddie's line, "Who needs a car in LA?
 We've got the best public transport system in the world," when you compare it to the gridlock of today and understand that the auto industry deliberately dismantled LA's streetcar system to force people to buy cars.